bdnorris/DES-340/projects/project04.md

 I think we talk about Web navigation because “figuring out where you are” is a much more pervasive problem on the Web than in physical spaces.
 We’re inherently lost when we’re on the Web, and we can’t peek over the aisles to see where we are.
 Web navigation compensates for this missing sense of place by embodying the site’s hierarchy, creating a sense of “there.”

-Navigation isn’t just a feature of a Web site; it is the Web site, in the same way that the building, the shelves, and the cash registers are Sears.
-Without it, there’s no there there.
+Navigation isn’t just a feature of a Web site; it is the Web site, in the same way, that the building, the shelves, and the cash registers are Sears.
+Without it, there’s no there-there.

 **The moral?
 Web navigation had better be good.**